Protected DataChain & BlockChain (Pro)

 How to use

-Using a datachain is quite simple.
+Using a data chain is quite simple.
 You can find the 'DataChain' class in the namespace 'GUPS.AntiCheat.Protected.Collection.Chain'.
 A possible use case could look like this:

-// Create a new datachain.
+// Create a new data chain.

 DataChain<Int32> datachain = new DataChain<Int32>();